offbyone/ideas/content/old/general-thoughts/an-open-secret.md

+---
-Title: An open secret
+title: An open secret
+slug: an-open-secret
-date: 2003-04-08 16:35
+date: "2003-04-08 16:35"
+category: General Thoughts, Rants
+tags:
+  - intellectual property
+  - privacy
+  - rants
 author: offby1
-category: General Thoughts, Rants
-tags: intellectual property, privacy, rants
-slug: an-open-secret
 status: draft
+---
 There's an interesting [article](http://www.salon.com/tech/feature/2003/03/31/knowledge/index.html) on Salon at the moment on the future direction of technology, and the dangers of its spread. (via [/.](http://slashdot.org))

 This article really started to catch my attention with the author's comments on public surveillance technology and its growing applications.
 It was estimated some years ago that a given person spends almost 1/10 of their time in public on camera in some fashion, even if it's only a benign sort like the ones in your neighborhood 7-11.
 This is, to some privacy-oriented folks, kind of scary.